 Posts written in a bad or inappropriate manner can be very upsetting for the people looking into your page to get some good quality of work offered by you.
 Make sure to cross check your spellings and grammar.
 A well-written, quality post will boost customer confidence in your brand.

 Did you just come over a brilliant article or hilarious photo?
 That’s amazing!
 You should share it on your different social media accounts if you think it’s beneficial for your customers.
 Just make sure to give recognition where it’s necessary.
 This will make your audience feel that you really respect the time that other people are put into handling their social media accounts.
 The best way to give credit to someone is by writing Hat Tip (H/T) and then the name of the person who posted the content.
 Mentioning H/T means that you acknowledge where you found the content.

 All the best social media etiquette says that the hashtags you’re using must be a combination of simple, short, fun and useful.
 The hashtags should directly associate with the content you’re posting or sharing, and most importantly, it should be easy to read.
 Apart from Instagram, use hashtags wisely or else your content can quickly drown out.

 Spamming is the top social media sin that a company can commit.
 If you post spam-like content, you can surely lose your followers or likes very easily.
 Posting the same content frequently, or sharing the same message in different social media accounts can be considered as spamming.
 Spamming can be anything, even repeatedly posting irrelevant or useless content, which is a sure turn off for followers.

 All things considered, social media is an incredible marketing tool with lots of challenges added up.
 It’s important to stay aware of every platform’s nuance and opportunities, as it can help you to get better in touch with your audience and generate higher-quality content attracting more people to your business.
-So, don’t break these 10 social etiquette rules, and get ready to establish a successful social media presence in no time!
+So, don’t break these 10 social etiquette rules, and be ready to embark a successful social media presence in no time!